Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities

+Consider a collection of entities moving continuously with bounded speed, but otherwise unpredictably, in some low-dimensional space.
+Two such entities encroach upon one another at a fixed time if their separation is less than some specified threshold.
+Encroachment, of concern in many settings such as collision avoidance, may be unavoidable.
+However, the associated difficulties are compounded if there is uncertainty about the precise location of entities, giving rise to potential encroachment and, more generally, potential congestion within the full collection.

-Previous work [SoCG'13, EuroCG'14, SICOMP'16, SODA'19], in the same uncertainty model, addressed the problem of minimizing congestion potential using location queries of some bounded frequency.
+We consider a model in which entities can be queried for their current location (at some cost) and the uncertainty regions associated with an entity grows in proportion to the time since that entity was last queried.
+The goal is to maintain low potential congestion, measured in terms of the (dynamic) intersection graph of uncertainty regions, using the lowest possible query cost.
+Previous work [SoCG'13, EuroCG'14, SICOMP'16, SODA'19], in the same uncertainty model, addressed the problem of minimizing the congestion potential \emph{of point entities} using location queries of some bounded frequency.
 It was shown that it is possible to design a query scheme that is $O(1)$-competitive, in terms of worst-case congestion potential, with other, even clairvoyant query schemes (that know the trajectories of all entities), subject to the same bound on query frequency.

-In this paper we address the dual problem: how to guarantee a fixed bound on congestion potential while minimizing the query frequency, measured in terms of total number of queries or the minimum spacing between queries (granularity), over any fixed time interval.
+In this paper we address a more general problem with the dual optimization objective: minimizing the query frequency, measured in terms of total number of queries or the minimum spacing between queries (granularity), over any fixed time interval, while guaranteeing a fixed bound on congestion potential \emph{of entities with positive extent}.
 This complementary objective necessitates quite different algorithms and analyses.
 Nevertheless, our results parallel those of the earlier papers, specifically tight competitive bounds on required query frequency, with a few surprising differences.

-Earlier work identified a natural application in channel minimization for mobile transmitters, expressed in terms of the chromatic number of the intersection graph of uncertainty regions.
-In this paper, we suggest another natural application in collision avoidance, expressed in terms of the maximum vertex degree of the intersection graph, another of our congestion potential measures.
-Our query scheme uses within a constant factor of the minimum query frequency to certify that, at all times, every entity is free of imminent collision with all but some pre-specified number of other entities.

 \end {abstract}